dljimenez2324/ReactCounter/README.md

 Peer Reviewed by: Aaron Perez (Your name here) <br>
-Comments: All requirements are met, I like the catchy header.
+Comments: <br>All requirements are met, I like the catchy header.
 Plus Minus and reset button all function correctly.
-Great Job!!  <br> type your comments here <br>
+Great Job!! <br>